audererob/designApp/README.md

 ![](figs/hub.png)

 The user sees a “home” or “landing” page that shows relevant information to them.
 The primary purpose of this screen is to show the user any in-progress tests, and allow them to start a new one.
 It is comprised of:
-* Any messaging from their “home base”, e.g. “Reminder: check your inventory and ask for more tests if needed!” (no need to worry about where this comes from - just consider the content dynamic and might be empty/null)
-* Any system warnings such as low disk space, the need to connect to the network due to pending uploads, etc.
 * A scrollable list of in-progress tests the user is conducting (if any)
    * Often it’s just one, but there may be multiple (e.g. testing multiple people in a household)
    * Shown in a “card” style